bapti/winchester/README.md

 __Notes:__

 1. URL must be specified for each target
+2. If `id_replacement` is set to true `[<id>]` tags within the body will be replaced with a randomly generated ID
-2. Body is not transformed in any fashion so should be specified in the correct format for the endpoint under test
+2. Body is not transformed in any other fashion so should be specified in the correct format for the endpoint under test
 3. If `body` and `body_file` are specified then the contents of the file will be used in place of the string specified as the body

 Example Targeting File